-- ▶ Hand washing facilities with hot water, soap and single-use hand towels - Time for frequent and thorough hand washing - Hand sanitizer containing at least 60 per cent alcohol for use when hand washing facilities are not accessible (Health Canada offers a list of recalled hand sanitizing products you should not use.) - Tissues to catch coughs and sneezes - > Non touch (or open) waste disposal receptacles (plus adequate waste disposal at shift change) - Single-use disinfecting wipes or disinfectant products and paper towels for use during work shifts on commonly touched surfaces and equipment (i.e. steering wheel and operation panels) (Be sure to wash or sanitize hands too following disinfecting surfaces.) - Clean work wear (This includes hand, eye and other protection normally used to protect against work hazards other than COVID-19.
+- ▶ Hand washing facilities with hot running water, soap and single-use hand towels - Time for frequent and thorough hand washing - Hand sanitizer containing at least 60 per cent alcohol for use when hand washing facilities are not accessible (Health Canada offers a list of recalled hand sanitizing products you should not use.) - Tissues to catch coughs and sneezes - > Non touch (or open) waste disposal receptacles (plus adequate waste disposal at shift change) - Single-use disinfecting wipes or disinfectant products and paper towels for use during work shifts on commonly touched surfaces and equipment (Be sure to wash or sanitize hands too following disinfecting surfaces.) - Surfaces that can be easily cleaned (Consider removing upholstered furniture, especially if it is in common areas and shared.) - Clean work wear (This includes hand, eye and other protection normally used to protect against work hazards other than COVID-19.
 Clean/launder as soon as possible after use.
-Launder in accordance with manufacturer's instruction, using the warmest appropriate water setting and dry items completely.)
+Launder in accordance with manufacturer's instruction, using the hottest appropriate water setting and dry items completely.)